Variational inference for the multi-armed contextual bandit: Introduction

 To that end, we leverage the advances developed for statistical inference in the last decades, and propose a variational approximation to the underlying true distribution of the environment with which one interacts.
 Variational inference is a principled framework, with roots in statistical physics and widely applied in the machine learning community \cite{b-Bishop2006}.

-Approximation of Bayesian models by variational inference has already attracted interest within the reinforcement learning community, both to learn a probability distribution on the weights of a neural network \cite{ip-Blundell2015}, and for its application to Q-learning \cite{j-Lipton2016}.
-Thompson sampling has also been applied in the context of deep Q-networks, \eg \cite{j-Lipton2016} and \cite{ic-Osband2016}.
+Approximation of Bayesian models by variational inference has already attracted interest within the reinforcement learning community, \eg to learn a probability distribution on the weights of a neural network \cite{ip-Blundell2015}.
+Thompson sampling has also been applied in the context of deep Q-networks, \eg \cite{ip-Lipton2018} and \cite{ic-Osband2016}.
 Nevertheless, our focus here is (a) not on Q-learning but on bandit problems, and (b), the variational inference is for a hierarchical Bayesian mixture model approximation to the true reward distribution.
 We show that variational inference allows for Thompson sampling to be applicable for complex reward models.

 Our contribution is unique to the contextual multi-armed bandit setting in that (a) we approximate unknown bandit reward functions with Gaussian mixture models, and (b) we provide variational mean-field parameter updates for the distribution that minimizes its divergence (in the Kullback-Leibler sense) to the mixture model reward approximation.